DURATION

 Driving

 Rise and shine, ready to set off on the most incredible adventure through Sri Lanka.
-If you are an early bird, you can pay a quick visit to the buzzing fish market of Negombo, watching fishermen returning from the sea with their catch of the day.
-Otherwise, you'll depart at 08:00 sharp for a four-hour drive to Habarana, in the heart of the Cultural Triangle.
+Pay a quick visit to the buzzing fish market of Negombo, watching fishermen returning from the sea with their catch of the day, before enjoying a scenic four-hour drive to Habarana, in the heart of the Cultural Triangle.
 Your base today is a peaceful retreat immersed in lush greenery.
 This afternoon you'll head out to climb Pidurangala Rock, one of Sri Lanka's most underrated gems.
 Navigate some steep steps and boulders, catching your breath at an ancient Buddhist temple on the way up.
 You'll reach the top just in time for sunset, with 360-degree views of Sigiriya fortress, the surrounding countryside and distant mountains, all bathed in a golden glow.

 Day 3